kyhomelab/kyhomelab.github.io/_posts/2024-03-18-More-About-Me-And-Creating-This-Website.md

 layout: post
 # Add an image for your homelab here
 post-image: "https://i.imgur.com/gMhxAdW.jpg"
-description: A detailed look into my HomeLab environment for learning and experimentation.
+description: More about me, who I am, and my motivations
 tags:
 - about
 - website